quickgrid/ai-resources/papers.md

 # Papers

-**TODO: SORT PAPERS INTO RESPECTIVE CATEGORIES.**
+**TODO: SORT PAPERS INTO RESPECTIVE CATEGORIES, ADD CONFERENCE/JOURNAL NAMES.**

-The year column represents publishing year in arxiv and not the year of latest revision.
+The year column represents publishing year in arxiv and not the year of latest revision. `Supplementary` pdf/docs is not included in the links below.

 ## Papers Read